groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2023/groupdocs.viewer-for-.net-23.1-release-notes.md

 ### .NET 6 DLL removed from the package

 In this version, .NET 6 assembly was removed due to package size limitations.
 The distribution packages includes two assemblies: .NET Framework 4.0 and .NET Standard 2.1.
-The .NET Standard assembly can be used in .NET Core and .NET applications on Winodows and Linux systems.
+The .NET Standard assembly can be used in .NET Core and .NET applications on Windows and Linux systems.
 In case you're running your app on Linux, please check [.NET Standard Assembly Limitations](/viewer/net/net-standard-assembly-limitations) for limitations and dependencies.

 {{< alert style="info" >}}